arithy/packcc/README.md

 Curly braces surround an action.
 The action is arbitrary C source code to be executed at the end of matching.

+The intrinsic macros `${prefix}` and `${PREFIX}` anywhere in C source code are replaced with the prefix and the uppercased one respectively (version 2.1.0 or later).
+For the details, see the explanation of `%prefix`.

 Any braces within the action must be properly nested.
 Note that braces in directive lines and in comments (`/*`...`*/` and `//`...) are appropriately ignored.

-One or more actions can be inserted in any places between elements in the pattern.
+One or more actions can be inserted in any places between elements, at the start, and at the end in the pattern.
 Actions are not executed where matching fails.

 ```